 Another good way to avoid fees is to only sign up for services you need.
 Many financial institutions offer premium accounts with “nice-to-have” features, but if you end up having to pay a fee each month, those features might not be worth it.
 Before you sign up for an account or service, make sure you can meet the requirements to avoid fees – or make peace with the idea of paying for them!

-If you have any questions about fees on your Hills Bank account(s), you can stop by any of our 19 locations or speak with a personal banker on the HERE by Hills Bank app.
+If you have any questions about fees on your Hills Bank account(s), you can stop by any of our 19 locations or speak with a personal banker through the chat bubble on hillsbank.com or by signing into your online banking account.
 We’ll be happy to help!